 1. Be authentic, be personalWhat you need to know:

-‘Authenticity’ is the buzzword for brands marketing in 2019, and for recruiters, what this boils down to is how genuine you and your brand appear to prospects and candidates online.
+‘Authenticity’ was the buzzword for brands marketing in 2021, and this year will be no different.
+For recruiters, what this boils down to is how genuine you and your brand appear to prospects and candidates online.
 Personal branding (which is the key to building authenticity) will be a major focus area for recruiters this year if they want to remain competitive in an overcrowded recruitment market.What you need to do:

 Do as much social listening as you do social selling within your online networks to ensure you’re having the right conversations with the right people at the right time.
 If someone’s asking questions about your area of expertise, jump in there and provide an answer to spark up a new relationship – it could result in a placement somewhere later down the line.